luna404/HeRAMS-UserManual/UserGuide_en.md

 	</summary>

 The Infrastructure page, displays a descriptive analysis, including:
--  A map to spot the distribution and number of MoSDs (i.e., health facilities) by type
+-  A map to spot the distribution and number of health facilities by type
 -  Donut charts to illustrate
 	- MoSDs per type
 	- The modality of the building structure (permanent vs. temporary)